tatiana/algorithms/README.markdown

 # Algorithms' implementations in Python

-The aim of this project is to implement in Python some algorithms I've studied.
+The aim of this project is to implement in Python some algorithms I've studied, in order to practice.

 ## selection